JuliaLang/PrecompileTools.jl/docs/src/index.md

 This will only show the direct- or runtime-dispatched method instances that got precompiled (omitting their inferrable callees).
 For a more comprehensive list of all items stored in the compile_workload file, see [PkgCacheInspector](https://github.com/timholy/PkgCacheInspector.jl).

-## How PrecompileTools works

-Julia itself has a function `precompile`, to which you can pass specific signatures to force precompilation.
-For example, `precompile(foo, (ArgType1, ArgType2))` will precompile `foo(::ArgType1, ::ArgType2)` *and all of its inferrable callees*.
-Alternatively, you can just execute some code at "top level" within the module, and during precompilation any method or signature "owned" by your package will also be precompiled.
-Thus, base Julia itself has substantial facilities for precompiling code.

-`@compile_workload` adds one key feature: the *non-inferrable callees* (i.e., those called via runtime dispatch) that get made inside the `@compile_workload` block will also be cached, *regardless of module ownership*.
-In essence, it's like you're adding an explicit `precompile(noninferrable_callee, (OtherArgType1, ...))` for every runtime-dispatched call made inside `@compile_workload`.

-`PrecompileTools` adds other features as well:

-- Statements that occur inside a `@compile_workload` block are executed only if the package is being actively precompiled; it does not run when the package is loaded, nor if you're running Julia with `--compiled-modules=no`.
-- Compared to just running some workload at top-level, `@compile_workload` ensures that your code will be compiled (it disables the interpreter inside the block)
-- PrecompileTools also defines `@setup_workload`, which you can use to create data for use inside a `@compile_workload` block.
-Like `@compile_workload`, this code only runs when you are precompiling the package, but it does not necessarily result in the `@setup_workload` code being stored in the package precompile file.